 ---|---|

 “This drink melts belly fat overnight.” | There is no such thing as spot fat loss.
-The drink supports hydration and digestion—important for metabolism—but **only a caloric deficit leads to fat loss**. |
+This drink supports hydration and digestion—both important for metabolic efficiency—but **only a caloric deficit leads to fat loss.** |

-“You can drink as much of it as you want.” | Too much salt, ginger, or vinegar can irritate your stomach or affect sodium levels. **One glass daily is enough.** More is not better here. |
+“You can drink as much of it as you want.” | Too much salt, ginger, or vinegar can irritate your stomach or affect sodium levels. **One glass daily is enough.** More is not better here—consistency matters more than quantity. |

 This fact-based approach helps cut through the noise and keeps your wellness efforts grounded.
 If you’re pairing this drink with nutrient-dense meals like a high-calorie weight-gain smoothie or Greek yogurt cookie dough you’re more likely to see long-term results.